aabccd021/tiny-cookie-session/README.md

 While tiny-cookie-session provides cookie theft detection, be aware of these limitations:

-1. An attacker can use a stolen cookie until the user accesses the system again
+1. An attacker can use a stolen cookie until the user accesses the system again.
-2. If the user never logs back in, the attacker's session may remain active
+2. If the user never logs back in, the attacker's session may remain active.
-3. Constant theft (e.g., via persistent background malware) can't be prevented by any cookie-based mechanism
+3. Constant theft (e.g., via persistent background malware) can't be prevented by any cookie-based mechanism.

-## Delete cookie after browser close
+## Deleting Cookie After Browser Closes

 To create session cookies that are removed when the browser closes (equivalent to when "Remember me" is not checked), remove the expiration attributes: